Afaq-it/JWStarkie.github.io/README.md

 # Description

-This project forks from [https://github.com/tbakerx/react-resume-template](https://github.com/tbakerx/react-resume-template), I made some modifications and adjustments, thanks to the [author](https://github.com/tbakerx).
+This project forks from [https://github.com/nordicgiant2/react-nice-resume](https://github.com/nordicgiant2/react-nice-resume), I made some modifications and adjustments, and here we are.

 # Run Project